dimejimudele/Facial_KeyPoints_Detection/README.md

 and using computer vision techniques to transform images of faces.
 The implementation is done using PyTorch framework.

-Facial keypoints (also called facial landmarks) are the small magenta dots shown on each of the faces in the image above.
+Facial keypoints (also called facial landmarks) are the numerically annotated small dots shown in the image below.
 In each training and test image, there is a single face and 68 keypoints, with coordinates (x, y), for that face.
 These keypoints mark important areas of the face: the eyes, corners of the mouth, the nose, etc.
 These keypoints are relevant for a variety of tasks, such as face filters, emotion recognition, pose recognition, and so on.